logchimp/docs/guide/boards.md

 Go to `<logchimp-site.com>/dashboard/boards` to **create**, **edit**, and **delete** boards.

-Until [roamdaps](/guide/roadmaps) you cannot re-arrange the order of boards.
+Unlike [roamdaps](/guide/roadmaps) you cannot re-arrange the order of boards.